-Many times, the extension and deepening of the initial impact of change and the insidious attempts to sabotage can cause leaders to abandon the restructuring initiative all together.
+Many times, the extension and deepening of the initial impact of change and the insidious attempts to sabotage can cause leaders to abandon the restructuring initiative altogether.

 Considerations When Restructuring a Toxic Organization

-- Be aware of what toxicity looks like in an organization by reading our blog on toxic organizations.
+- Be aware of what toxicity looks like in an organization by reading our article on toxic organizations.

 - Directly address the toxic behavior when you see it rather than let it slide.
 This is especially important but most difficult when confronting passive aggressive and moral outrage behavior.

 - Avoid engaging in triangled behavior and coach leadership to do the same.